Home » “During These Uncertain Times…”

 Too many use a presumptuous, informal tone in their emails.
 They communicate as though they know what the other side means or is thinking, which, in many cases, is invalid.

 We need to pay attention to detail in how we address others and use proper grammar and sentence structure to avoid misunderstandings.
+This is the only way to ensure that your message is relayed as intended.

 A Little Courtesy Goes a Long Way

 Whether you are emailing directly or through website inquiry forms, forums, and groups, courtesy and pleasantries are not venue-specific.
+Courtesy is always something to consider.

 Putting forth the effort to add a dash of courtesy and proper communication skills shows you respect the person on the other side.
-You appear to be someone who should be taken seriously and understand that email is not a one-way street.
+You appear to be someone who should be taken seriously, and understand that email is not a one-way street.

-When Times are Tough
+When Times Are Tough

 Stressful, difficult, uncertain—every TV commercial reminds us of what we are going through.
 We get it.